 Hollow Hold

 The Hollow Hold is performed lying on your back while lifting your arms and legs slightly off the floor, creating a curved body shape.
-It is useful for building core strength, body awareness, and control, and it forms a foundation for many other strength and gymnastic-style movements.
+Lumbar stabilization techniques during abdominal exercises are essential for both safety and effectiveness (Barnett & Gilleard, 2005), and the hollow hold is one of the best exercises for learning this skill.

 You should feel the effort mainly in your abs, with tension spreading through your hips and upper body.
-Focus on keeping your lower back gently pressed into the floor, arms extended overhead, and legs long, while breathing calmly and holding the position with control rather than rushing the hold.
+Keep your lower back gently pressed into the floor, arms extended overhead, and legs long.
+Maintaining proper intra-abdominal pressure through controlled breathing supports spinal safety during holds like this (Hackett & Chow, 2013).

 This exercise fits well into core training, warm-ups, or finisher blocks where stability and endurance matter.
-To make it easier, bend your knees or raise your arms slightly higher, and to make it harder, lower your arms and legs closer to the floor while maintaining the same tight shape.
+Consistent resistance training that includes isometric core work contributes to positive changes in body composition and overall strength (Wewege et al., 2022).
+To make it easier, bend your knees or raise your arms slightly higher; to make it harder, lower your arms and legs closer to the floor while maintaining the same tight shape.

 - Lie flat on your back with your arms extended overhead and legs fully extended, maintaining contact with the floor throughout your body.